xiaoyuwang1120/instacart-analytics/traintest.md

 data_all1(user_id as primary key) data_all2 (product_id as primary key)

-data_label1_new 2139788 order records
+data_label1_new 2139788 reorder records
-data_label0_new 3519197 non-order records
+data_label0_new 3519197 non-reorder records

 **Random Sampling**
 ```